meldridge/meldridge.github.io/_posts/drafts/_2018-07-10-Email-update-ASD-and-technical-v-management-revisited.md

 >One potential option now more open to ASD than previously is restructuring how roles within the agency are designed outside the traditional defence and public service mould so they become more appealing to cyber talent, especially younger recruits.
 >
 >A known challenge both ASD and Defence have faced is a perception of limited mobility at less senior levels where people are often lured across to private sector jobs after substantial investment in training and security clearances.

+It's a difficult problem, and ASD has tried to address it with special approvals to apply salary loadings for technical specialists above the standard APS pay brackets.

+Still, it's very difficult  to compete with industry when there's such a high demand for those same skills, and working in the private sector comes with other benefits which can't be matched by ASD: such as easier access to the internet and mobile devices, and the ability to talk about your work.

+### Fixed pay brackets and technical specialists

 We've talked about this issue in a [previous email](https://markeldo.com/Email-update-Tweetstorms-Technical-vs-management-and-blockchain-authentication/), and it remains a systemic problem in government IT recruitment: